abcnews/odyssey/README.md

 Enhance feature-worthy stories.

-Odyssey quite tightly coupled to ABC News environments and, as such, is generally unsuitable for use as a framework or library in other projects.
+Odyssey is quite tightly coupled to ABC News environments and as such is generally unsuitable for use as a framework or library in other projects.
 However it's published here in the hope others might be able to learn from the techniques used or pull out small parts for use in their own projects.

 ## API